dyarnell/wfl/README.md

 ## OpenShift
 The application is written to be hosted in OpenShift currently.
-You will need to have a python2.7 cartitage with a postgresql92 cartirage and a sendgrid application.
+You will need to have a python2.7 cartridges with a postgresql92 cartridges and a sendgrid application associated with the gear.

 ## Local